WHAT YOU NEED TO KNOW ABOUT VASA PREVIA

 How Common is Vasa Previa?

 The prevalence of vasa previa is approximately 1 in 2500 deliveries but is much higher in pregnancies conceived following use of assisted reproductive technologies such as in vitro fertilization (IVF).
 For IVF pregnancies, prevalence is as high as 1 in 202.
-The prevalence is also increased in second-trimester low-lying placentas or placenta previa, in which the placenta is covering the cervix (even if resolved), bilobed or succenturiate lobe placentas (other placental abnormalities) in the lower uterine segment, and multiple gestations.
-If a Vasa Previa is identified fetal blood vessels (arterial or venous) from the umbilical cord lie over the cervix.
+The prevalence is also increased in second-trimester low-lying placentas or placenta previa, in which the placenta is was covering the cervix (even if resolved), bilobed or succenturiate lobe placentas (other placental abnormalities) in the lower uterine segment, and multiple gestations.
+If a Vasa Previa is identified fetal blood vessels (arterial or venous) from the umbilical cord lie over or near the cervix.

 How is Vasa Previa Diagnosed?